Section 377: View of political parties

-Opposition
+Opposition to repeal

-Rajnath Singh, a member of the ruling party BJP and the Home Minister, is on record shortly after the law was re-instated in 2013, claiming that his party is "unambiguously" in favour of the law, also claiming that "We will state (at an all-party meeting if it is called) that we support Section 377 because we believe that homosexuality is an unnatural act and cannot be supported.”
+Rajnath Singh, a member of the ruling party BJP and the Home Minister, is on record shortly after the law was re-instated in 2013, claiming that his party is "unambiguously" in favour of the law, also claiming that "We will state (at an all-party meeting if it is called) that we support Section 377 because we believe that homosexuality is an unnatural act and cannot be supported."
 Yogi Adityanath, BJP MP, welcomed the 2013 verdict and will "oppose any move to decriminalise homosexuality."

-The Samajwadi Party made it clear that it will oppose any amendments to the section if it comes in Parliament for discussion, calling homosexuality "unethical and immoral."
+The Samajwadi Party made it clear that it will oppose any amendments to the section if it comes in Parliament for discussion, calling homosexuality "unethical and immoral".
 Ram Gopal Yadav stated that they support the Supreme Court decision as "It is completely against the culture of our nation."

 The Congress party-led UPA government also supported the law during the initial Naz Foundation case, stating that gay sex was 'immoral' and that it cannot be decriminalized.

 Bharatiya Janata Party leader Subramanian Swamy said that homosexuality was not a normal thing and was against Hindutva.
 He went on to say that it was "a danger to our national security" and that the government should invest in medical research to see if homosexuality can be cured.
 He added that "there is a lot of money behind it.
-The Americans want to open gay bars, and it'll be a cover for paedophiles and a huge rise in HIV cases."
+The Americans want to open gay bars, and it'll be a cover for pedophiles and a huge rise in HIV cases."

 After the 2018 verdict by the Supreme Court, the Indian Union Muslim League continued to oppose decriminalisation, saying 'homosexuality is against Indian culture'.